-Azure Policy operations can have a significant impact on your Azure environment.
-Only the minimum set of permissions necessary to perform a task should be assigned and these permissions should not be granted to users who do not need them.
+Azure Policy operations can have a significant effect on your Azure environment.
+Only the minimum set of permissions necessary to perform a task should be assigned and these permissions shouldn't be granted to users who don't need them.

 The managed identity of a deployIfNotExists or modify policy assignment needs enough permissions to create or update targeted resources.
 For more information, see Configure policy definitions for remediation.

 Special permissions requirement for Azure Policy with Azure Virtual Network Manager

 Azure Virtual Network Manager (preview) enables you to apply consistent management and security policies to multiple Azure virtual networks (VNets) throughout your cloud infrastructure.
 Azure Virtual Network Manager (AVNM) dynamic groups use Azure Policy definitions to evaluate VNet membership in those groups.

 To create, edit, or delete Azure Virtual Network Manager dynamic group policies, you need:

 - Read and write Azure RBAC permissions to the underlying policy

 - Azure RBAC permissions to join the network group (Classic Admin authorization isn't supported).

 Specifically, the required resource provider permission is